 Surviving a fast-moving safari means learning to live on the fly while watching constantly changing scenery and adjusting to new and different circumstances.
+During safari not much is under your control.
 Each day reveals more African secrets but absorbing so much history and information is challenging.
-Posting key experiences at the end of each day is ideal, but with long days and limited Internet access it’s not always possible.
+Posting key experiences each day is ideal, but with long days and limited Internet access it’s not always possible.

 We hiked near Khorixas in northwest Namibia’s Etosha Pan.
 Etosha means ‘Great White Place’ in the Oshiwambo language.
 The large pan is part of the Kalahari Basin and spreads across a quarter of Etosha National Park covering over 8,000 miles.
 The pan is home to many species of mammals, birds, reptiles, amphibians, and astonishingly, one species of fish.

 We visited the Petrified Forest in the Kunene River channel.
 Described as ‘an occurrence of fossilized trees’, Namibia declared the forest a national monument in 1950.
 Our Damara guide showed us unique indigenous plants growing in the forest, including the unusual national plant of Namibia – Welwitschia Mirabilis – named after Austrian botanist Friedrich Welwitsch.

 Welwitschia is endemic to the Namib Desert.
 The unique long-lived plant has a short stem surrounded by leaves that become twisted and frayed as they age.
 Some of these unusual plants are over 1500 years old!